OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

 ```

 *If the `clientId` domain, in this case `identity.oada-dev.com`, is not on the
-*trusted list of client discovery providers a warning **must** presented to the
+trusted list of client discovery providers a warning* **must** *presented to
-*user on the authorization grant screen.
+the user on the authorization grant screen.
 In particular the warning should
-*indicate that client's agreement to the license(s) can not be trusted.*
+indicate that client's agreement to the license(s) can not be trusted.*

-[openid-conect-flows]: #openid-connect-examples
+[openid-connect-flows]: #openid-connect-examples-authentication
-[discovering-a-client]: #discovering-a-client-from-a-clientId
+[discovering-a-client]: #discovering-a-client-from-a-clientid
 [oauth2-rfc6749]: https://tools.ietf.org/rfc/rfc6749.txt
 [openid-connect]: http://openid.net/specs/openid-connect-core-1_0.html
 [well-known-endpoint-docs]:  https://github.com/OADA/oada-docs/blob/master/rest-specs/REST-Discovery-Endpoints.md#well-knownoada-configuration